Verticalization

 Verticalization is a phenomenon, typically seen in major cities, where there is a general increase in the population of high-rise residential buildings.
 As of 2024, there is no agreed-upon definition of verticalization.

-Across multiple research papers, verticalization or “vertical gentrification” has been linked with the densification and super-gentrification of urban areas since it generally occurs in neighborhoods that were undergoing gentrification or had been previously gentrified.
+Across multiple research papers, verticalization or "vertical gentrification" has been linked with the densification and super-gentrification of urban areas since it generally occurs in neighborhoods that were undergoing gentrification or had been previously gentrified.
 Densification refers to increasing the population through jobs or housing; super-gentrification refers to the redevelopment of previously gentrified neighborhoods.

 High-rise residential buildings and luxury apartments are main contributors to the verticalization of urban areas.
-The verticalization of neighborhoods with luxury buildings attracts a demographic of dwellers that rent by choice not necessity, labeled as “discretionary” renters by Yardi Matrix.
+The verticalization of neighborhoods with luxury buildings attracts dwellers who rent by choice, not necessity—labeled as "discretionary" renters by Yardi Matrix.

-One research paper from 2020 that is investigating the effects of COVID-19 on luxury markets defined luxury real estate in Boston as $4.50 per square foot or higher in rent or properties that sell for $1,200 per square foot or higher.
-John Lauermann defines luxury housing as a property that reaches the minimum threshold for the “mansion tax” in his research into vertical gentrification in New York City.
+One research paper from 2020 that investigated the effects of COVID-19 on luxury markets defined luxury real estate in Boston as $4.50 per square foot or higher in rent or properties that sell for $1,200 per square foot or higher.
+John Lauermann defines luxury housing as a property that reaches the minimum threshold for the "mansion tax" in his research into vertical gentrification in New York City.

-The effects of verticalization are similar to those of gentrification including an increased neighborhood economic value, residential demographic change, and displacement of current residents.
+The effects of verticalization are similar to those of gentrification, including increased neighborhood economic value, residential demographic change, and displacement of current residents.